Theoretical Foundations of Health Professional Education

 The overall aim is therefore to provide you with a firm foundation of the theories, applications and priorities informing contemporary health professional education, and support you to relate and apply knowledge to your context.

-minimum combined total grade of both assessment tasks of 50% is required to pass this unit.
+In order to successfully complete this unit, students need to complete and submit two assessment tasks.
+A minimum combined total grade of both assessment tasks of 50% is required to pass this unit.
 Students will be awarded a final grade result.
 The assessment strategy used aims to progressively develop your knowledge and skills to enable you to meet the learning outcomes for this unit; in other words, it supports your learning as well as providing a means for you to demonstrate your learning.
-In order to develop the knowledge, comprehension and skills required to achieve the learning outcomes and Graduate Attributes, you will: • demonstrate knowledge of learning theories through participation in online discussion forums with your peers, and consider the ethical, moral and legal issues relevant to different health professional education contexts in a written assessment; • demonstrate further understanding by critically examining your own beliefs, behaviours and teaching practices, to ensure the provision of a safe and inclusive learning environment, as part of the final assessment task.
+In order to develop the knowledge, comprehension and skills required to achieve the learning outcomes and Graduate Attributes, you will: - demonstrate knowledge of learning theories through participation in online discussion forums with your peers, and consider the ethical, moral and legal issues relevant to different health professional education contexts in a written assessment; - demonstrate further understanding by critically examining your own beliefs, behaviours and teaching practices, to ensure the provision of a safe and inclusive learning environment, as part of the final assessment task.
 Each assessment task in this unit will be assessed according to criteria and standards that are simplified and summarised in the form of a rubric.
 The rationale for the use of rubrics in this unit is to provide you with a clear statement of the performance expectations for each assessment task, and to provide clarity around what you need to do to succeed.
 Further, the use of rubrics aims to provide you with helpful feedback about the quality of your work.